-The main outcomes of the course are that students are equipped with (1) a basic understanding of big data, network analysis and data analytics; and (2) a toolbox of techniques and theories to discuss the idea of networks and data as a basis for conceptualizing a network society.
+The main outcomes of the course are that students are equipped with (1) a basic understanding of concepts of data, networks and data analytics; and (2) a toolbox of techniques and theories to discuss the idea of networks and data as a basis for conceptualizing a network society.

 The course is important because most of today’s IT use involves connectivity through global networks, and this makes a basic understanding of such a network society essential for any professional practice in the field of digital design.